Adobe-Marketing-Cloud/aep-sdks-documentation/beta/project-griffon/README.md

 # Adobe Experience Platform Assurance

-Assurance is a product from [Adobe Experience Cloud](https://www.adobe.com/experience-cloud.html) to help you inspect, proof, simulate, and validate how you collect data or serve experiences in your mobile app.
+Assurance is an [Adobe Experience Cloud](https://www.adobe.com/experience-cloud.html) product built to help you inspect, proof, simulate, and validate data collection and experience delivery workflows.

-We're building Assurance to do the heavy lifting of getting your app implementation right, while you focus on creating engaging experiences.

 ## What can Assurance do for you?